 News & Press

 Thousands of children are treated in hospitals each year for injuries resulting from inserting metal objects into electrical outlets.
-Plastic outlet protectors are a great way to protect smaller children from outlets.
-An even better option is to install electrical outlets designed to remain closed until a plug is inserted.
-(46681001)
+Plastic outlet protectors are a great way to protect smaller children from outlets, but installing electrical outlets designed to remain closed until a plug is inserted is a safer bet.

-Be sure to cover all unused outlets with outlet covers or electrical tape.
+Be sure to cover all unused outlets of an extension cord with outlet covers or electrical tape.
 Keep loose cords out of children’s reach and out of the walking path.
 Cords within the child’s reach pose a choking hazard, while cords on the ground could cause a child to trip and fall.

 Stay away from pad-mount transformers, substation fences and any other electrical equipment.
 If for some reason a ball or other toy ends up inside a substation, do not attempt to climb the fence to retrieve it.
 Substations are locked because dangerous, high-voltage equipment is inside.